How to Trade Bitcoin? for beginners

 Is it safe to trade Bitcoin?

-- Remember to only trade with what you are prepared to lose.
-The crypto markets are new, highly volatile, and are not regulated like the stock market is.
+• Remember to only trade with what you are prepared to lose.
+The crypto markets are new, highly volatile, and are not regulated as the stock market is.

 Different types of trading?

-- Trading vs Investing - In simply terms, traders usually are looking to make a quick profit.
-Investors are usually buy and hold for longer term profits.
+• Trading vs Investing – In simple terms, traders usually are looking to make a quick profit.
+Investors usually buy and hold for longer-term profits.

-- "Day trading" - people that try to make a profit with multiple trades during a day.
+• “Day trading” – People who try to make a profit with multiple trades during a day.

-- "Scalping trading" - people who try to make small profits on trades, pennies on the dollar.
-Then get in, they get out.
+• “Scalping trading” – People who try to make small profits on trades, pennies on the dollar.
+They get in, they get out.